mnguyen-mics/mcu-nx-test/README.md

 Useful tools
 ---------------

-We recommand you use [Visual Studio Code](https://code.visualstudio.com/) with these extensions:
+We recommend you use [Visual Studio Code](https://code.visualstudio.com/) with these extensions:
 * Auto Import
 * ES Lint
 * Git History